 How to cook an egg perfectly every time

-Whether you’re looking to poach, fry or scramble, the Twisted team are here to help.
-Gathered from expert advice in our own kitchen and beyond, here are a few tips and tricks to cooking your eggs to perfection every time.
+Fortunately for anyone in need of egg-ssistance, the Twisted team are here to help.
+Gathered from expert advice in our own kitchen and beyond, we've prepared five tips for egg cookery.

 3. Soft Boiled